 The payment of dividends and other distributions by our insurance subsidiaries is regulated by insurance laws and regulations.
 In general, dividends in excess of prescribed limits require insurance regulatory approval.
 In addition, insurance regulators may prohibit the payment of dividends or other payments by our insurance subsidiaries if they determine that the payment could be adverse to the interests of our policyholders or contract holders.
 Any requested payment of dividends by our insurance subsidiaries in excess of their respective ordinary dividend capacity would be considered an extraordinary dividend subject to prior approval by the Delaware DOI, the Massachusetts Division of Insurance, or the NYDFS, as applicable.
 Any payment of dividends by Brighthouse Life Insurance Company in 2024 would be considered an extraordinary dividend subject to regulatory approval.
 See Note 13 of the Notes to the Consolidated Financial Statements for a discussion of the applicable dividend restrictions and certain of our subsidiaries' ordinary dividend capacity, as well as the circumstances under which regulatory approval would be required.
 Furthermore, any dividends by BRCD are subject to the approval of the Delaware DOI.
 The payment of dividends and other distributions by our insurance subsidiaries is also influenced by business conditions, including those described in the Risk Factors above as well as rating agency considerations.
 There can be no assurance that any regulatory approval described herein will be received.
-See "- Regulatory and Legal Risks - A decrease in the RBC ratio of our insurance subsidiaries (as a result of a reduction in statutory capital and surplus or an increase in the required RBC capital charges), or a change in the rating agency proprietary capital models for our insurance subsidiaries, could result in increased scrutiny by insurance regulators and rating agencies and could have a material adverse effect on our financial condition and results of Operations - Regulation - Insurance Regulation"
+See "- Regulatory and Legal Risks - A decrease in the RBC ratio of our insurance subsidiaries (as a result of a reduction in statutory capital and surplus or an increase in the required RBC capital charges), or a change in the rating agency proprietary capital models for our insurance subsidiaries, could result in increased scrutiny by insurance regulators and rating agencies and could have a material adverse effect on our financial condition and results of operations."
+See also "Business - Regulation - Insurance Regulation" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - The Parent Company - Liquidity and Capital - Statutory Capital and Dividends."